mcastling/mcastling.github.io/dali-introduction.md

  + Provides Layers to aid in 2D UI layout
  + Easy to use Animation framework
  + Automatic background loading of resources ( images / text / meshes )
  + Runs all animations in a separate thread.
-Multithreading enables a 60 FPS rate, even if JavaScript is performing a long operation ( such as Garbage Collection ).
+Multithreading enables a 60 FPS rate, even if JavaScript is performing a long operation such as Garbage Collection.
  + Provides keyboard / touch / mouse handling

 ![ ](screen-shot.png)

-*/